fullstack-development/developers-roadmap/backend/python/junior-1/python.md

 - What is a class instance?
 - Instance attribute
   - What is it?
-  - What is the diffirence from a class attribute?
+  - What is the difference from a class attribute?
 - Inheritance
   - What is it?
   - How to use it?